 These weren’t make-believe characters in a book of fairy tales, but real people who lived through some pretty harrowing times...Theirs was no winter wonderland, but a journey of whole-hearted trust in God for whom “nothing is impossible” (Luke 1:37).

-The feast of the Holy Family, usually celebrated on the Sunday following Christmas, marks a time to honor these three flesh-and-blood figures of faith and promise.
+The feast of the Holy Family, marks a time to honor these three flesh-and-blood figures of faith and promise.
 It is also an occasion to consider the holiness inherent in domestic life.
 Jesus was born into a family who nurtured, protected, taught, and raised him to adulthood.
 Although we know little about his life as a youth, it is not hard to picture him doing the same things any well-loved child would do – playing games, learning to read, helping with household chores, moving into larger social circles among his relatives, neighbors, and townspeople.
 During Jesus’ time, mothers like Mary would teach their children how to pray and share the stories of their ancestors, the Jewish people.
 Also during Jesus’ time, sons would have learned a trade from their fathers.
 Joseph, a carpenter by trade, taught Jesus about woodworking.
 Through it all, Mary and Joseph are there to model what it means to live by faith and to illustrate what makes a family holy.
 The Feast of the Holy Family of Jesus, Mary, and Joseph is an opportunity to talk about the Holy Family and the children’s own families.
 Catholic kids will connect with these aspects of Jesus’ childhood, which will help them to draw parallels to their own lives.